redhat-openstack/website/source/rdo/faq.html.md

 ## For which distributions does RDO provide packages?

-RDO targets Red Hat Enterprise Linux, CentOS, and Fedora, and their derivatives.
+RDO targets Red Hat Enterprise Linux, CentOS Stream and their derivatives.
 Specifically, RDO packages are available for RHEL 7.0 or later (and CentOS 7.0, Scientific Linux 7.0 and other similar derivatives).
-The latest OpenStack development release is also made available for Fedora.
 More information is available at [Release-cadence](/rdo/release-cadence/).

 ## How is RDO different from upstream?

 The OpenStack project develops code, and does not handle packaging for specific platforms.
-As a distribution of OpenStack, RDO packages the upstream OpenStack components to run well together on CentOS, Red Hat Enterprise Linux, Fedora, and their derivatives, and provides you with installation tools to make it easier for you to deploy OpenStack.
+As a distribution of OpenStack, RDO packages the upstream OpenStack components to run well together on CentOS Stream, Red Hat Enterprise Linux and their derivatives, and provides you with installation tools to make it easier for you to deploy OpenStack.

 [Stable client branches](release-cadence) are maintained per release as part of RDO because client backward compatibility isn't guaranteed upstream.